DavidConnack/xiaomi_vacuum/README.md

+This is a fork of https://github.com/Concentricc/xiaomi_vacuum for displaying names in fan speeds and make vacuum status visible in vacuum-card

 # xiaomi_vacuum
 custom component for Vacuum 1C STYTJ01ZHM (dreame.vacuum.mc1808).
 Rough around the edges, not all the commands work, not all attributes set up.